oragono/oragono-site/index.md

 ---
 title: Home
 layout: default
-meta-description: Oragono is a modern IRC server written in Go.
+meta-description: Ergo (formerly Oragono) is a modern IRC server written in Go.
 ---
 {% include header.html %}

-Oragono is a modern IRC server written in Go.
+Ergo (formerly Oragono) is a modern IRC server written in Go.
 Its core design principles are:

 * Being simple to set up and use
 * Combining the features of an ircd, a services framework, and a bouncer (integrated account management, history storage, and bouncer functionality)